128technology/docs/docs/cc_fips_compliance_guidelines.md

 - X.509 certificate management, validation or verification.
 - Virtual Private Network (VPN) and Intrusion Prevention System (IPS) functions.
 - Graphical User Interface (GUI) and Juniper MIST.
+- SSR Plugins, particularly Wireshark, are excluded from Common Criteria certification.

 The SSR Hardware has no physical restrictions for Common Criteria certification, however, there is an assumption of physical security.